theonedev/onedev/doc/incompatibilities.md

 # 4.3.0

 1. Service definition is separated from job definition.
 Previous service defined in job will be moved out of job and take the name _\<job name\>-\<service name\>_ to avoid possible name conflicts.
 You either need to change it back to use original name in case there is no conflicts, or change your build script to use the new service name.
+2. Job match condition of job executor no longer accepts image criteria.
+You need to remove it manually if there is any; otherwise the job matching will fail.

 # 4.1.3